nandrease/developer-puzzle/README.md

 What needs improvement:
 1. - Instead of providers (old syntax) to import facades and factories could use Injectable classes
-2. - Variables with any type (chartComponent.ts)
+2. - Variables with any type (chartComponent.ts) - Fixed
 4. - Stock form component button should have type="submit"
 5. - Server not implemented yet
 6. - Unit tests and e2e tests are not up-to-date